bredele/lego/Readme.md

 ### Why an Architecural pattern?

-The pattern is inspired by this [article](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012) and allows you to split your larger application into smaller pieces.
+The pattern has an express-like API and is inspired by this [article](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012).
+Iallows you to split your larger application into smaller pieces.
 Instead having a composite layout where you have a view in a view in a view (and keep references of every views), you have totally independant pieces (with single responsability) that communicate through an event hub.

 The main benefits are:
   * removing/adding or updating an app doesn't break the others